-Stuart Low, is a landscape photographer, instructor and darkroom printer living and working in rural Perthshire, Scotland.
-Stuart’s photography is heavily concerned with the study of number ratios occuring in nature and applying these to his compositions.
-His work has been widely published and his limited-edition traditional prints have been collected and exhibited in national galleries.
+Stuart Low, is a landscape photographer, instructor and master darkroom printer living and working in rural Perthshire, Scotland.
+Stuart’s photography is heavily concerned with conservation, the study of trees in the landscape and has been documenting them with his images for over 30 years.
+His compositions are influenced not by photographers but the pionering work of D’Arcy Thomson and Benoit Madelbrot on growth patterns and fractals that occur in nature.
+Stuart takes their historical findings and experiments with mathematical ratios in his compositions.
+Stuart is a firm believer in the printed image and considers this to be the completion of the photograph.
+His work is widely published and his limited-edition traditional prints have been collected and exhibited in national galleries, as well as being held in private collections.

-Heavily involved in conservation and promoting up & coming photographers, Stuart is the founder and head judge of the Scottish Landscape Photographer of the Year competition which is a not for profit competition focussed on promoting Scotland, tourism and conservation photography.
+Heavily involved in conservation and promoting up & coming photographers, Stuart is the founder and head judge of the Scottish Landscape Photographer of the Year competition which is a not- for-profit competition, focussed on promoting Scotland, tourism and conservation photography.
+When time permits, Stuart also volunteers his time to teach workshops in central Scotland.

-Experienced off road driver with access to off road tracks and wild places on several Scottish estates.
+Stuart is an experienced off road driver with access to off road tracks and wild places on several Scottish estates, not available to the general public.

 Large format cameras;